All Episodes

 And that's what I'm saying.

-Our leadership, our current administration has chosen to pull everyone out and make these terrible foreign policy decisions, terrible military decisions.
+Our leadership, our current administration, has chosen to pull everyone out and make these terrible foreign policy decisions, terrible military decisions.

-Well, he's also saying America first, and you know what?
+Well, he's also saying America first.

 I say no more Middle Eastern wars because we don't have the stomach to follow it up.

-We don't have the stomach to and we've allowed politicians through the prism of politics, the whole thing gets blown up, literally, and and then you have to ask yourself, why did we even go there?
+And we've allowed politicians through the prism of politics, the whole thing gets blown up, literally.

-And I thought it was the right thing to go there, but once you go and you win, you've got to sustain the victory, the sacrifice of so many, or otherwise don't ask these men to go.
+But once you go and you win, you've got to sustain the victory, the sacrifice of so many, or otherwise don't ask these men to go.

-Don't ask them to go fight, live and risk their lives and die, and then say, Oh, sorry, we're leaving now.
+Don't ask them to go fight, live, and risk their lives and die, and then say, oh, sorry, we're leaving now.

 We're not done, but we're leaving.

-We're gonna give it back.
+We're going to give it back.

 It's ridiculous.

-All right, I gotta roll.
+All right, I got to roll.

-Thank you both uh for being with us.
+Thank you both for being with us.

 We'll see you tonight on Hannity.